jakobschoeffer/jakobschoeffer.github.io/index.md

 author_profile: true
 ---

-I am a postdoctoral research fellow at the University of Texas at Austin, working closely with <a href="https://mariadearteaga.com/" style="text-decoration:none">Maria De-Arteaga</a> on clinical AI-assisted decision-making.
-I will be joining the <a href="https://www.rug.nl/research/bernoulli/?lang=en" style="text-decoration:none">University of Groningen</a> (Netherlands) as a tenure-track assistant professor in spring 2025.
+I am an incoming tenure-track assistant professor at the <a href="https://www.rug.nl/research/bernoulli/?lang=en" style="text-decoration:none">Bernoulli Institute for Mathematics, Computer Science and Artificial Intelligence</a>, University of Groningen (Netherlands).
 My research addresses problems that arise when humans and AI systems interact, with a focus on fairness and transparency in high-stakes decision-making.

 My main objective is to contribute to the responsible design and deployment of AI systems, fostering a more equitable and just society.
 To this end, I employ a multidisciplinary approach that integrates novel AI techniques with insights derived from behavioral research, utilizing a mix of quantitative and qualitative methods.

+Prior to my current appointment, I was a postdoctoral research fellow at the University of Texas at Austin, working closely with <a href="https://mariadearteaga.com/" style="text-decoration:none">Maria De-Arteaga</a>.
 I received my PhD from the Karlsruhe Institute of Technology (KIT) in Germany, where I wrote a <a href="https://doi.org/10.5445/IR/1000164741" style="text-decoration:none">dissertation</a> "On the Interplay of Transparency and Fairness in AI-Informed Decision-Making."
 I also hold a master's degree in Operations Research from Georgia Tech.
 As a doctoral student, I was fortunate to do a research internship with Microsoft in Redmond.
 Before starting my PhD, I worked for two years as a data scientist at IBM in New York.

 ## News